 Pevonedistat Plus Azacitidine Versus Single-Agent Azacitidine as First-Line Treatment for Participants With Higher-Risk Myelodysplastic Syndromes (HR MDS), Chronic Myelomonocytic Leukemia (CMML), or Low-Blast Acute Myelogenous Leukemia (AML)

-The purpose of this study is to determine whether the combination of pevonedistat and azacitidine improves overall response rate (ORR) by Cycle 6 and whether the combination of pevonedistat and azacitidine improves event-free survival (EFS) when compared with single-agent azacitidine.
+The purpose of this study is to determine whether the combination of pevonedistat and azacitidine improves event-free survival (EFS) when compared with single-agent azacitidine.
+(An event is defined as death or transformation to AML in participants with MDS or CMML, whichever occurs first, and is defined as death in participants with low-blast AML).

 A Phase 3, Randomized, Controlled, Open-label, Clinical Study of Pevonedistat Plus Azacitidine Versus Single-Agent Azacitidine as First-Line Treatment for Patients With Higher-Risk Myelodysplastic Syndromes, Chronic Myelomonocytic Leukemia, or Low-Blast Acute Myelogenous Leukemia

-Myelodysplastic Syndrome Leukemia, Myelomonocytic, Chronic Leukemia, Myeloid, Acute Drug therapy Syndrome Leukemia Myelodysplastic Syndromes Preleukemia Leukemia, Myeloid Leukemia, Myelomonocytic, Acute Leukemia, Myelomonocytic, Juvenile Azacitidine Pevonedistat Azacitidine + Pevonedistat
+Myelodysplastic Syndrome Leukemia, Myelomonocytic, Chronic Leukemia, Myeloid, Acute Drug therapy Leukemia Preleukemia Leukemia, Myeloid Leukemia, Myelomonocytic, Juvenile Myelodysplastic Syndromes Syndrome Azacitidine Pevonedistat Azacitidine + Pevonedistat

 You can join if…